Why You Should Visit Iceland When Travel Restrictions Are Lifted

 When you visit Iceland, you can stay in a guesthouse near Reykjavik like this man

-Although you might want to stay in a luxurious hotel during your visit, you should note that such places are likely to be crowded, which compromises your health during this pandemic.
-For this reason, the best alternative is a guesthouse outside of town, and Iceland has the ideal options for travelers interested in different experiences.
+Although you might want to stay in a large luxurious hotel in the city center during your visit, you should note that such places are likely to be crowded, which compromises your health during this pandemic.
+For this reason, the best alternative is a hotel or guesthouse outside of town, and Iceland has the ideal options for travelers interested in different experiences.
 When you visit Iceland, you can stay in a guesthouse near Reykjavik like this man

 For instance, if you have always wondered what farm life is like, booking yourself in the guesthouse of one of the rural homes will satisfy your curiosity.
-Unlike hotels, which will be packed with tourists and limit your chances of having personalized service, guesthouses afford you that luxury.
+Unlike big chain hotels, which will be packed with tourists and limit your chances of having personalized service, guesthouses and smaller countryside hotels afford you that luxury.
 You can chat with the owner and have an insight into the local life.

 Small Population, Less Risk of COVID-19 Infections

 Since most of the population is concentrated in the capital, you are at lower risk if you can stick to the outskirts.
-Unlike in the US, where you can find 36 people per square meter, only three people live in each square meter in Iceland.
+Unlike in the US, where you can find 34 people per square kilometer, only three people live in each square kilometer in Iceland.

 By February 25, 2021, nearly 2% of the population had been vaccinated.
 Therefore, by the time the border restrictions are lifted, there are high chances that most of the people will have been vaccinated.
 Consequently, you can travel anywhere without being concerned about your risk of contracting the virus.